Condorrat: History

 The settlement pre-dates 1649, as Groome's Ordinance Gazetteer of Scotland states "The parish, containing also the village of Condorrat, was disjoined from Kirkintilloch in 1649, under the name of Easter Lenzie."
-The same publication also states that Condorrat is a quoad sacra parish in Cumbernauld parish, Dumbartonshire, 2 and 3/4 miles southwest of Cumbernauld Village and 6 miles north-northwest of Airdrie, under which, it has a post office.
+The same publication also states that Condorrat is a quoad sacra parish in Cumbernauld parish, Dunbartonshire, 2 and 3/4 miles southwest of Cumbernauld Village and 6 miles north-northwest of Airdrie, under which, it has a post office.
 An Established church built here in 1875, contain 400 sittings, and cost, with a manse, £2,600.
 Pop (1891) 607 of q.s. parish, 1596."

 Condorrat was a weaving community, and some of the early single-storey houses still exist in the row known as Braehead Cottages, now much modernised.
 At the west end of the town is Dalshannon Farm, which is a very good example of a long house of the 17th century.
 The longhouse has since been raised in height and a 2-storey block added to the north-west corner.
 The building is an Indian restaurant and bar.

 Over the past few decades it has been subsumed by the new town of Cumbernauld.
 In fact Cumbernauld new town was built around older settlements at Condorrat and Cumbernauld Village.